Expanding Artistic Practices

 Transdisciplinary co-creation

-Moreover, research lounges are being organised, where students and lecturers not yet involved in the research group are explicitly invited to participate.
-The professorship is open to everyone who studies or works at HKU.
-All their experiences will eventually be used to better align arts education to the professional practice where HKU alumni will end up.
+The professorship was open to everyone who studies or works at HKU.
+All their experiences have been used to better align arts education to the professional practice where HKU alumni will end up.

-• The professorship has three themed research group, each investigating how certain artistic fields and contexts can keep expanding their boundaries:
+The professorship has three themed research group, each investigating how certain artistic fields and contexts can keep expanding their boundaries:

-- the research group Expanding Scenography
+• the research group Expanding Scenography

-- the research group Expanding Voices
+• the research group Expanding Voices

-- the research group Expanding Dissemination
+• the research group Expanding Dissemination

-Nirav Christophe, professor
+• Nirav Christophe, professor.

-Heny Dörr, senior researcher
+Henny Dörr, senior researcher.

 Marjolijn van den Berg, coordinator research areas

-2022-2026
+• 2022-2026

 • The research group Expanding Artistic Practices focuses on transdisciplinary collaborations: research projects are conducted with partners from the professional practice and other domains.
 The partners involved in the current research projects are: